jboss-developer/jboss-eap-quickstarts/README.md

 In most cases, you can use the following steps to build and deploy the application.
 See the specific quickstart README file for complete details.

-1. Make sure you start the JBoss EAP server as described in the quickstart README file.
+1. Make sure you start the ${product.name} server as described in the quickstart README file.
 2. Open a command prompt and navigate to the root directory of the quickstart you want to run.
 3. Use this command to build and deploy the archive: